akka/akka/akka-docs/src/main/paradox/stream/operators/Flow/lazyInitAsync.md

 # Flow.lazyInitAsync

-`fromCompletionStage` has been deprecated in 2.6.0 use `Flow.lazyFutureFlow` instead.
+`lazyInitAsync` has been deprecated in 2.6.0 use `Flow.lazyFutureFlow` in combination with `prefixAndTail` instead.

 @ref[Simple operators](../index.md#simple-operators)